-In line with Government and Public Health England guidance, schools as providers of education will be closed ‘for the foreseeable future’ from Friday 20th March.
-From Monday 23rd March, we are being asked to only open for vulnerable pupils and children whose parents and carers are key workers.
-The Secretary of State is clear: This is an entirely different role for schools and school staff.
+In line with Government and Public Health England guidance, schools are open for vulnerable pupils and children whose parents and carers are key workers.
 Contact has been made with these families and we will be providing care for identified pupils between the hours of 8:50am and 3:15pm.

 Children should enter school and be collected from the main entrance on Wyndcliff Road.

-All school events this side of the Easter holiday, including parents’ evening, are regrettably put on hold.
-We hope to be able to re-arrange them for a later date in the summer term.
+All school events, including parents’ evening, are regrettably put on hold.
+We hope to be able to re-arrange them for a later date if possible.

 What do I do if I receieve free school meals?

 We have been working with the Local Authority to provide support for children who receive free school meals.
 We are working with an online company called Wonde who work with most major supermarkets in providing e-vouchers.
 This is how the system will work: